ipfs/specs/src/routing/kad-dht.md

 There are several strategies a DHT Server can use to verify that nodes in its Routing Table remain reachable.
 Implementations may choose their own methods, provided they avoid serving unresponsive nodes.
-One recommended strategy is to periodically refresh the Routing Table.
+The recommended strategy is to periodically refresh the Routing Table.

-DHT Servers SHOULD perform a Routing Table Refresh every `10` minutes.
-During this process, the server sends a ping request to all nodes it hasn’t heard from recently (e.g in the last 5 minutes).
+When using periodic refresh, DHT Servers SHOULD perform a Routing Table Refresh every `10` minutes.
+During this process, the server sends a ping request to all nodes it hasn't heard from recently (e.g in the last 5 minutes).
 Any peer that fails to respond MUST be removed from the Routing Table.

 After removing unresponsive peers, any buckets that are not full MUST be replenished with fresh, online peers.
 This can be accomplished by either adding